 Latrobe man allegedly threatened to kill neighbor, who is a cop

-A Latrobe man is behind bars after authorities said he clutched a machete threatened to kill his neighbor, who is a police officer, according to court papers.
+A Latrobe man is behind bars after authorities said he clutched a machete and threatened to kill his neighbor, who is a police officer, according to court papers.

 David E. Wingrove, 52, is a convicted felon and not permitted to have guns, but officers found two rifles and a shotgun in his Lamplighter Manor home, according to police.
 He was arrested on unlawful firearm possession and terroristic threats charges.